 The American Express History

 The Desert Classic was first created in 1960 and won by Arnold Palmer in the inaugural year.

 It has had various names since including the Bob Hope Desert Classic, Career Builder Challenge, Humana Challenge and Palm Springs Golf Classic.

 Played across three different courses, the event was previously a five day tournament.
 But it was changed to a traditional 72-hole event in 2012 with a 54-hole cut.

 It is the opening tournament of the West Coast Swing of the 2020/21 PGA Tour season.

 The American Express Courses

-The American Express is played at PGA West Stadium Course, PGA West Course and La Quinta Country Club.
+Traditionally, the American Express is played at PGA West Stadium Course, PGA West Nicklaus Tournament Course and La Quinta Country Club.
 All are 72-par courses measuring around 6,500 metres.